Blosc/exploring-milky-way/README.md

 # Gaia
-Scripts for processing Gaia datasets
+Scripts for processing Gaia datasets.
+We produced most of the plots and benchmarks for the SciPy 2023 talk, "A Fast Explorer Of The Milky Way" with these.

 * The scripts for importing Gaia data are in import-data/.